-Steiner tree in the intermediate graph.
-The first one is the SPT heuristic [3, 4].
+Algorithms used for performance comparison: To justify the performance and flexibility of our ConMap framework, we embed three different algorithms in ConMap for computing the Steiner tree in the intermediate graph.
+The first one is the SPT heuristic [3], [4].
 It constructs the Steiner tree by finding the shortest path from the source to all the destinations.
-The second one is the MST heuristic [3, 4] that computes the Steiner tree by firstly establishing a minimum spanning arborescence and then pruning the unnecessary edges.
-And the last one is the approximation algorithm for directed Steiner tree problem proposed by Charikar et al. [27] and further improved in [29].
+The second one is the MST heuristic [3], [4] that computes the Steiner tree by firstly establishing a minimum spanning arborescence and then pruning the unnecessary edges.
+And the last one is the approximation algorithm for directed Steiner tree problem proposed by Charikar et al. [35] and further improved in [37].
 We also implement a brute-force algorithm to obtain the exact solutions for linear receiving energy function as the baseline.
-However, for the cases of sublinear and suplinear settings, the brute-force algorithm exhibits prohibitively large time complexity, and we thus do not present the corresponding exact results here.
+We omit the corresponding exact results for the cases of sublinear and suplinear settings primarily due to two reasons: (i) our algorithm adds a gadget into the graph which adds the $O(n^2)$ nodes into the graph; (ii) the brute-force algorithm is an algorithm that searches all the possible combinations of the receivers for each node, thus exhibiting prohibitively large time complexity.